JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 </details>

 ## Overview of the Project
+In the UK Parliament, the legislative processes and instruments are somewhat different from those in the US Congress.
+The primary instruments are "Bills" and various types of "Motions."
+Unlike the US Congress, the UK Parliament does not use the term "resolution" in the same way, but motions serve a similar purpose.
+Here's a breakdown:

+### Bills in UK Parliament
+Purpose: A Bill is a proposal for new legislation or an amendment to existing legislation.
+Once a Bill has been debated and, if approved, has passed through all its parliamentary stages in both Houses of Parliament, it is sent to the reigning monarch for Royal Assent.
+Once Royal Assent is given, a Bill becomes an Act of Parliament and is law.

+Types: There are several types of Bills – Public Bills, Private Bills, Hybrid Bills, and Private Members' Bills.
+Public Bills are the most common and usually involve government policy.

+Process: The process includes several stages – First Reading, Second Reading, Committee Stage, Report Stage, Third Reading, followed by the same process in the other House, and finally, Royal Assent.

+### Motions in UK Parliament
+Purpose: Motions are formal statements put before a House for debate and possibly a decision.
+They are the usual method by which Members of Parliament or Lords can formally express their opinions or make decisions.

+Types:
+1. Early Day Motions (EDMs): Used in the House of Commons for MPs to draw attention to specific events or campaigns.
+They are rarely debated.
+2. Substantive Motions: Can be debated and voted on.
+They often relate to government policy.
+3. Procedural Motions: Relate to the business of the House or its Committees.
+Impact: While motions can express the will of a House, they do not have the same legislative impact as a Bill.
+They are often used to express opinions or make specific requests of the government but do not create law.

+### Key Differences from the US
+The UK system does not use "resolutions" in the same way as the US.
+Instead, various types of motions are used to express opinions or make procedural decisions.
+The role of the monarchy in the UK legislative process is largely ceremonial today, but Royal Assent is still a formal requirement for a Bill to become law.
+The UK Parliament's legislative process is characterized by its parliamentary sovereignty, meaning it can make or unmake any law, and no other body can overturn its legislation.

 ## EC2 Setup
 This guide outlines the steps to set up JupyterLab on an AWS EC2 instance, configure the security group, and access JupyterLab remotely.